Psmths/windows-forensic-artifacts/account/evtx-explicit-credentials.md

 | Process Information / Process Name | The command line of the process that used the explicit credentials |
 | Network Information / Network Address | IP address of **source** endpoint |

-This event may be correlated with events found on the destination endpoint, such as event `4624: Successful Logon`.
+This event may be correlated with events found on the destination endpoint, such as event [`4624: An account was successfully logged on`](/account/evtx-successful-logon.md).
 In the case of runas activity, a 4624 event will be registered with Logon type 9.